DiyaBhuva/2nd_Insem_project_Tetris-/README.md

 ▶ Move right with D or the Right Arrow.

-❌ Press Esc to exit the game anytime.
+❌ Press Esc to pause the game anytime and press 'Y' to resume game or press 'N' to end the game .

-🔄 After a game over, an option to play again appears.
+🔄 After the game is over press 'Y' to play again or press 'N' to end the game .

 [🎥 Watch the Demo](https://github.com/DiyaBhuva/2nd_Insem_project_Tetris-/blob/main/tetris_game%20(1).mp4)